oVirt/ovirt-site/source/feature/vmpayload.html.md

 1. Use current Floppy/CD attachment options:
     -   In floppy allow to attach either sysprep or payload
     -   In CD allow to attach either an ISO, or a payload
+    -   There will be a single attachment or payload per device type (floppy, CD)

 2. Add a payload in addition to the current Floppy/CD attachment options:
     -   Add a Payload option, in which you choose whether to pass the payload via CD or floppy (the passing method)
     -   In floppy allow to attach a payload
     -   In CD allow to attach a payload
     -   Both the payload and the attachment are used
+    -   There may be multiple payloads, and multiple passing options at the same time\\
+    -   There will be a single attachment and/or multiple payloads per device type (floppy, CD)

 Notes:

 1. The payload data will be encoded using base64 encoding.
-The engine will decode the data, and payload it via the required method
-2. The may be multiple payloads, and multiple passing options at the same time
-3. All payloads will be passed in the same method
+2. All payloads will be passed in the current VDSM create verb
-4. We will currently focus on the CD/floppy passing methods
-5. With either options, the engine and VDSM API will be general enough to allow adding other passing methods in the future
+3. With either options, the engine API and VDSM API will be general enough to allow adding other passing methods in the future
-6. The Modelling of this feature will include OVF schema changes as well
+4. The Modelling of this feature will include OVF schema changes as well

 ### Benefit to oVirt